cac-admin/sam-onboarding/README.md

 - test GC API to see if current app can access other account calendars
 - Write scheduling algorithm (create_schedule() in util)
 - Design UI
-- Complete endpoints design (authentication and UserProfile settings)
+- Complete endpoints design: UserProfile Updates, Schedule confirmation
-- Test Auth
 - Fetch from Next
 - System Test
 - Deploy if time permits